parhamrou/parhamrou/README.md

 ### Hi there 👋
-I'm Parham Roufarshbaf, A CE BS'c student at Amirkabir University of Technology.
+I'm Parham Roufarshbaf, a Bachelor CE student at Amirkabir University of Technology.
 - 🌱 I’m currently learning data science and machine learning.
 - 💬 Ask me about NOTHING :))